in production, SK, CZ, HU, 80 minutes, animated, G

 Director: Filip Pošivač Script: Jana Šrámková Editor: Marek Kráľovský DOP: Denisa Buranová Art Director: Filip Pošivač Animators: Barbora Valecká, Marek Jasaň,

 Tomáš Červený, Károly Papp Music: Ádám Balázs Sound: Peter Benjamin Lukacs Producers: Jakub Viktorín, Pavla Janoušková Kubečková Co-producer: Gábor Osváth

-Pitching forum and co-production forums participation
+Pitching forums and co-production markets participation

 Cartoon Springboard 2018

 (Eurimages Co-production Development Award)

 Stop Motion Forum 2020

 In my debut, I’ve decided to use the stop-motion puppet animation technology.
 We will shoot the puppets frame by frame, which is bound to be a truly adventurous process!
 To me, animation has always been something magical.
 As a child, I used to watch the old, animated films by Jiří Trnka, the legendary Czechoslovak filmmaker and visual artist.
 I think that puppets have a potent dramatic aura.
 When a puppet moves, a sparkle lights in the eyes of both children and adult viewers.
 There’s something so enchanting about it!
 And animation breathes life to puppets.
 The puppets and the settings around them are made of regular materials – things that we are usually familiar with.
 When watching stop-motion animation, we thus have the intimate feeling that we can ‘touch’ the story.